DoD-Platform-One/elasticsearch-kibana/docs/keycloak.md

-# Elastic / Kibana keycloak Integration
+# Elastic / Kibana Keycloak Integration

-This document summarizes what manifest changes are required to integrate with keycloak.
-For configuration as checklist items and detailed keycloak configuration please see the documentation in this repo.
+This document summarizes helm values and manual steps that are required to integrate with keycloak.

-### Configuration as checklist
+## Configuration Steps

-These are the items you need to do after keycloak and elastic search are working on your cluster.
+These are the items you need to do to configure keycloak, elastic search, and kibana for SSO on the ECK stack in your Big Bang installation.

 ### Keycloak Configuration

-### Prerequisites
+#### Prerequisites

-Keycloak is configured with a working Realm including Groups and Users
+Keycloak is configured with a working Realm including Groups and Users.

 #### Process